kbastani/graphify/README.md

 Graphify
 ==========================

-This is a Neo4j unmanaged extension used for document and text classification using graph-based hierarchical pattern recognition.
+This is a Neo4j unmanaged extension used for document and text classification.

 ![Training Dataset](http://i.imgur.com/FlsmQkf.png?1 "Training Dataset")